harkawataryan/Informal-Debt-Tracker/README.md

 # Informal Debt Tracker
 A small Spring Boot thingy to keep tabs on who owes who between friends/family.
 Uses MySQL + Spring Data JPA for storage and Spring Mail (JavaMail) for reminder emails.
-Not production-grade but clean-ish (and a tad janky on purpose).
+Not production-grade but clean-ish (and a tad janky).

 ## Features
 - Create people (name + email)